 Asbestos

-The St. Clair County Health Department does not conduct testing for asbestos.
-Names of qualified asbestos inspectors and removal contractors may be obtained from the Department of Environment, Great Lakes, and Energy website.
+The Health Department does not conduct testing for asbestos.
+Names of qualified asbestos inspectors and removal contractors are available thought the Department of Environment, Great Lakes, and Energy (EGLE) website.
 Click here to view the website.